ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 ~~~

 For context-bound tokens, origins store or reconstruct the contexts of previous
 TokenChallenge structures in order to validate the token.
-A TokenChallenge MAY
+A TokenChallenge can
 be bound to a specific TLS session with a client, but origins can also accept
 tokens for valid challenges in new sessions.
 Origins SHOULD implement some form
 of double-spend prevention that prevents a token with the same nonce from being